radiant-rstats/radiant.multivariate/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have fixed several bugs and added several new features (see NEWS.md for details).
-This version is dependent on the new versions of radiant.data and radiant.model that were recently submitted to CRAN and are in process.
+This version is dependent on the new versions of radiant.data and radiant.model that were recently accepted.

 ## Test environments